hypermodularity/hypermodularity.com/README.md

 + e.g by assembling the infrastructure of an organisation from a large amount of elements.

-Hypermodularity it's about processes (object) not about processes (verb.)
+Hypermodularity is about objects not about actions, we combine processes with objects.

-Hypermodularisation it's a continouous process focused on atomisation the architecture of system.
+Hypermodularisation is a continouous process focused on atomisation of the system objects.

-I'ts like a rain-worm, you cutted it in the pieces and it still functions, but at a higher level
+I'ts like a rain-worm, you cutted into the pieces and it still functions, but at a higher level

 You get a smaller part with the same functionality.

-And with smaller size are comming such benefits:
+With the smaller size of module the following benefits comming up.

-+ precize
++ modules get more specialised
-+ more functionality
++ such a specialisation brings about higher quality

 What if i get more functionality at the same size.